vidyalakshmir/SysPartCode/README.md

 ## Upgrades and fixes
 **⚡ LATEST UPDATE (SCALABLE TOOL WITH NEWER OPTIONS)!! ⚡** We have introduced new features, including improved scalability to handle larger binaries more efficiently, as well as added scripts that simplify and accelerate the analysis process.
-For more information, please see the [section](#build-new-features)(#run-new-features-and-options).
+For more information, please see the [section](#build-new-features) and [section](#run-new-features-and-options).

 **⚡ UPGRADE TO LATEST OS!! ⚡**
 We have upgraded SysPart for use in latest ubuntu versions. (ubuntu 18.04+).
 We have tested in ubuntu 22.04.
 Please find more info about how to upgrade in the [section](#run-in-latest-oS-versions).